 Mayor John Tecklenburg and city of Charleston leaders remain in close communication with federal, state and regional officials including representatives of U.S. Customs and Border Protection (CBP), the Center for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (DHEC), the U.S. Coast Guard and the Medical University of South Carolina (MUSC) regarding the city's ongoing response to COVID-19.

 In addition, city officials are working to review and update city plans, policies and procedures to reflect all current recommendations and best practices.

-There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
 The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

-This Ordinance shall expire on July 12, 2020, unless otherwise modified by a subsequent City Ordinance.
+This Ordinance shall expire on January 10, 2022, unless otherwise modified by a subsequent City Ordinance.

 Businesses with questions regarding this ordinance can contact the city here.

 Business & Neighborhood Services has developed a COVID-19 resource list for the Charleston community to include essential resources, small business support, and recreation/education/entertainment resources, as well as opportunities to donate and volunteer to help those impacted by the coronavirus.

 Those with questions about COVID-19 can call the DHEC Care Line at 1-855-472-3432.
 Staff is answering calls from 8 a.m. to 6 p.m. seven days a week.